remix-run/remix/docs/future/vite.md

 This also means that the following configuration defaults have been changed:

 - [publicPath][public-path] defaults to `"/"` rather than `"/build/"`
+  - `publicPath` is also no longer something you configure directly, instead it is set internally from the Vite [`base`][vite-base] config value.
 - [serverBuildPath][server-build-path] has been replaced by `serverBuildFile` which defaults to `"index.js"`.
 This file will be written into the server directory within your configured `buildDirectory`.

 ## Additional features & plugins